bajamircea/bajamircea.github.io/_posts/2019-04-04-brexit-ideology.markdown

-In the response of the Government to the [petition signed by 6 million people to revoke article 50 and remain in the EU](https://petition.parliament.uk/petitions/241584), the argument again that that's what people wanted, and misleadingly implies a 80% majority behind it.
+In the response of the Government to the [petition signed by 6 million people to revoke article 50 and remain in the EU](https://petition.parliament.uk/petitions/241584), the argument is that that's what people wanted, and misleadingly implies a 80% majority behind it.
 **It lacks any argument that Brexit is objectively a good idea compared with staying in EU**.
 What we have, due to an unfortunate sequence of events, is a